-Discounts: Unlike most quick services, Restaurantosaurus accepts Tables in Wonderland and does not tack on the 18% gratuity.
+Discounts: Unlike most quick services, Restaurantosaurus accepts the 20% Tables in Wonderland discount and does not tack on the 18% gratuity.

 Unique Items: Nothing major.
 The Chicken BLT Salad, Grilled Chicken Sandwiches, and Black Bean Burger are slight variations on other Disney entrees.

 - Service is usually fast, friendly, and efficient.

 - There is an expanded toppings bar for the burgers and other fare.

 - Seating area is air-conditioned, vast, and extremely well themed.

 - The beverage dispensers are available in the seating sections, so refills are complimentary.